OleguerCanal/classic-algorithms/_theory/pointers.md

 ```

 ### shared_ptr
-- Keeps track of how many references are there to that shared_ptr (once it gets to 0, its automatically destroyed)
+- Keeps track of how many references are there to that shared_ptr.
+Once it gets to 0, it is automatically destroyed.

 Example:
 ```cpp